 Operators of older data centers can earn positive recognition by promptly adopting sustainable energy practices.

-ACC: Best Choice for Hot Climate
+DATA CENTER UNIVERSE (6th Publication): ACC: Best Choice for Hot Climate

 Solar energy offers low operating costs for data centers after initial setup, but there are disadvantages.
 Solar panels require a large number of cells to power even a small data center, and installation costs may not be worth the investment.
 They only generate power when the sun is out, making them more suitable for warm areas than snowy ones.